 We have moved COVID-19 information to it's own page, check it out by clicking the new COVID-19 tab at top of page or click button below.

-We would like to welcome a new employee at Madison County Health Department in the License Office, Wendy Smith.
-We are very excited to have a part of our Health Department family.
+We would like to welcome a new employee at Madison County Health Department, Sarah Fish.
+She will be doing the Adult Brain Injury Program.
+We are very excited to have her join our Health Department family.

 Take the Show Me Strong Pledge

 Missourians are strong, resilient and ready to get back to business.
 The backbone of a healthy economic recovery depends on everyone’s willingness to help control the spread of COVID-19.

 The Show Me Strong Pledge is a voluntary commitment to take a few simple steps that will aid in protecting the well-being of all Missourians.